wayneIBM/vpc-on-classic/vpc-user-permissions.md

 This scenario covers the basic steps needed to set up an individual user.
 We will cover two cases, inviting a new user to the account and modifying an existing user's permissions.

-### Inviting a new user to create or manage VPC Infrastructure resources
+### Inviting a new user to create or manage VPC infrastructure resources
 {: #inviting-a-new-user-to-create-or-manage-vpc-resources}

 Invite an IBM Cloud user to your account and give them access to `VPC Infrastructure` so that they can view, create, and update all VPC resources in the Default resource group.